Japanese fonts (Gothic) that can be used on both CentOS and Windows!

 Japanese fonts that can be installed with yum

-You might be thinking, "Isn't yum just a software installer?", but it has a surprisingly wide range of uses, including this one.
+You might be thinking, "Isn't yum just a software installer?"
+But it's surprisingly versatile and handles things like this too.

 It's easy, so let's quickly install it.